heilaaks/snippy/docs/dev/SCRIBBLING.md

        - The JSON response fileds are in CamelCase because the expected use case is from Javascript that uses CamelCase.
        - If resource is requested, it always results error or an object.
-       - If GET is used to request explitcit digest in query parmater or with any search keys, the result is always error or list.
+       - If GET is used to request explicit digest in query parameter or with any search keys, the result is always error or list.

        /1/ http://jsonapi.org/